 Pharmacy benefit managers (PBMs) foisted "preferred pharmacy" networks and PBM-owned mail order on to the Centers for Medicare & Medicaid Services (CMS) with the promise of grandiose cost savings.
 In fact, five separate analyses over the past year of Medicare data have shown that preferred pharmacies and/or mail order are often more costly for the program.

-There is "insufficient basis" for opponents of any willing pharmacy to claim that Medicare drug prices will increase, and the policy could even reduce the program’s cost if H.R.
-4577 fosters more aggressive competition among pharmacies, according to an independent economic analysis.
+There is "insufficient basis" for opponents of any willing provider to claim that Medicare drug prices will increase, and the policy could even reduce the program's cost, according to an independent economic analysis.
 The analysis was prepared by economist Dr. David Eisenstadt, veteran of the U.S. Department of Justice Antitrust Division and Principal at Microeconomic Consulting and Research Associates (MiCRA).

 Download the chart above.

-Background: While H.R.
-4577 receives broad based support from consumer organizations, a diverse bipartisan co-sponsorship list, and the public, Congress still needs to hear from pharmacists and patients on the need to pass this critical legislation.
+Background: While any willing provider receives broad based support from consumer organizations, a diverse bipartisan co-sponsorship list, and the public, Congress still needs to hear from pharmacists and patients.

 Take action now!

 - Make an appointment to speak to your federal representatives when they are back home.
-Tell them you are disappointed that Medicare declined to act and ask them to co-sponsor H.R.
-4577, The Ensuring Seniors Access to Local Pharmacies Act, to support you, your business, and your patients.
+Tell them you are disappointed that Medicare declined to act and ask them to co-sponsor any willing provider legislation.
 Click here for tips on scheduling a meeting with your member of Congress.